-When a Cabinet Minister leaves office, the Code sets out a number of post-term rules.
-Some rules are applicable at all times (1) while others cease to apply after a period of two years (2).
-Moreover, certain rules are applicable to Cabinet Ministers who are making efforts to take up a new position (3).
+When a staff member leaves his or her position, the Regulation respecting the rules of conduct applicable to the office staff of ministers (hereinafter "Regulation") and the Rules of conduct applicable to the staff of Members and House officers of the National Assembly (hereinafter "Rules") set out a number of post-term rules.
+Some rules are applicable at all times (1) while others cease to apply after a period of one year (2).
+Moreover, certain rules are applicable when staff members make efforts to take up a new position (3).